Skip to main content

 Best for Renters: Google Nest Thermostat

-The Google Nest Thermostat is the renter-band pick — $98.99 mirror display, minimal wall footprint, ~25 mins to install with the Nest Power Connector.
+The Google Nest Thermostat is the renter-band pick — $89.99 mirror display, minimal wall footprint, ~25 mins to install with the Nest Power Connector.
 The base Nest Thermostat differs from the Google Nest Learning Thermostat 4th Gen in one critical way: no auto-learning.
-You get manual scheduling plus Energy History, which is useful for renters tracking their utility bills but trails the 4th Gen on actual savings delivery.
-CNET measured the savings gap at roughly $40-$50/yr in like-for-like climate zones.
-The mirror design is what House Beautiful flagged as the renter advantage: the unit blends into existing decor, so landlords typically waive removal-on-exit complaints.
-The Power Connector option (a $25 add-on) sidesteps the C-wire requirement for renters who can't open walls.
+You get manual scheduling plus Energy History, which is useful for renters tracking their utility bills but trails the 4th Gen on actual savings delivery because there is no auto-learning.
+The mirror display is the renter-favored design — it blends into existing decor and keeps the wall footprint minimal.
+The optional Power Connector accessory sidesteps the C-wire requirement for renters who can't open walls.
 Renter no-wire guide covers the lease-friendly install variants.

 What We Love